 Another dramatic example of the dangers of applying untested theory in practice was found in the use of drugs to prevent heart rhythm abnormalities in people having heart attacks.
 Because heart rhythm abnormalities are associated with an increased risk of early death after heart attack, the theory was that drugs that reduced these abnormalities would also reduce early deaths.
 Just because a theory seems reasonable doesn’t prove that it is necessarily right when applied in practice.
 Years after the drugs had been licensed, it was discovered that they actually increase the risk of sudden death after heart attack in these patients.
 Indeed, it has been estimated that, at the peak of their use in the late 1980s, they may have been killing as many as 70,000 people every year in the United States alone (Moore 1995) – many more than the total number of Americans who died in the Vietnam War.

-On the other hand, misplaced confidence in theoretical thinking as a guide to practice has also resulted in some treatments being rejected inappropriately because researchers did not believe that they could work.
+Misplaced confidence in theoretical thinking has also resulted in some treatments being rejected inappropriately because researchers did not believe that they could work.
 Theories based on the results of animal research, for example, sometimes correctly predict the results of treatment tests in humans, but this is not always the case (Perel et al. 2007).
 Based on the results of experiments in rats, some researchers became convinced that there was no point in giving clot-dissolving drugs to patients who had experienced heart attacks more than six hours previously.
 Had no such patients participated in some of the fair tests of these drugs we would not know that they can benefit from this treatment (Fibrinolytic Therapy Trialists’ Collaborative Group 1994).

 Observations in clinical practice or in laboratory and animal research may suggest that particular treatments will or will not benefit patients; but as these and many other examples make clear, it is essential to use fair tests to find out whether, in practice, these treatments do more good than harm, or vice versa.